carlos-alr88/CarlosLaguna/docs/about.markdown

 In 2017, I moved to Seattle to work for Microsoft in different projects.
 I currently contribute as a Data Engineer building data pipelines that power the bussiness analytics to make better decisions.

 In 2020 I completed my Master's in Computer Science at [Georgia Institue of Technology](http://www.omscs.gatech.edu/), my specialization is Machine Learning.

+I work as a Machine Learning Engineer at Apple